tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/使用 CDN 加速访问/CDN 加速配置_intl_en.md

 After you enable the default CDN acceleration domain and origin-pull authentication, the CDN authentication status will appear in the **Default CDN Acceleration Domain** area.
 You can click **Authentication Configuration** to go to the CDN security configuration page of the corresponding domain.
 ![](https://main.qcloudimg.com/raw/a878861f79ea47e27c127c5b5dff4eb4.png)

-You can also go to this page from the [CDN Console](https://console.cloud.tencent.com/cdn) by clicking **Domain Management** > **Management** (for the corresponding domain name) > **Security Configuration**.
+You can also go to this page from the [CDN Console](https://console.cloud.tencent.com/cdn) by clicking **Domain Management** > **Manage** (for the corresponding domain name) > **Security Configuration**.
 For detailed configuration directions, see [Authentication Configuration](https://intl.cloud.tencent.com/document/product/228/35237).

 ### Disable the feature
 You can disable the default CDN acceleration domain in either of the following ways:

 - On the **Default CDN Acceleration Domain** page, click **Edit**, change the status to **Disabled**, click **Save**, and wait for about 5 minutes for the deployment to complete.
 After that, the domain status will be changed to **Deactivated** in the CDN console.
-- You can deactivate or delete the domain name in the [CDN Console](https://console.cloud.tencent.com/cdn).
+- You can deactivate or delete the domain name in the [CDN console](https://console.cloud.tencent.com/cdn).
 For more information, see [Domain Name Operations](https://intl.cloud.tencent.com/document/product/228/5736).
 >!
 When you delete a domain name in CDN console, you are deleting a CDN acceleration record of the default accelerated domain name, not the domain name itself.
 You can activate it again in the COS console.

 ## Configuring CDN Acceleration for a Custom Domain
 You can bind a custom domain name with a bucket in the COS Console.
 After that, you can enable CDN acceleration to speed up access to the bucket through the custom domain name.
 When binding a custom domain name with a bucket, you need to add a CNAME record to it at your domain name service provider.
 >!
 Currently, you need to enable CDN service to use a custom domain name in COS.
-1. For domain names connected to a CDN node in Mainland China, you need to complete ICP filing.
+1. For domain names connected to a CDN node in the Chinese mainland, you need to complete ICP filing.
 You are not required to do so through Tencent Cloud though.
-2. For domain names connected to a CDN node outside Mainland China, ICP filing is not required, but please note that your data and operations in Tencent Cloud still need to comply with local laws and regulations as well as [General Service Level Agreements](https://intl.cloud.tencent.com/document/product/301/12905).
+2. For domain names connected to a CDN node outside the Chinese mainland, ICP filing is not required, but please note that your data and operations in Tencent Cloud still need to comply with local laws and regulations as well as [General Service Level Agreements](https://intl.cloud.tencent.com/document/product/301/12905).

-### Launch process
+### Enable the feature
->!You can add a custom domain name and enable CDN acceleration in both COS Console and CDN Console.
-For more information on how to do so in the CDN Console, see [Connecting Domain Names](https://intl.cloud.tencent.com/document/product/228/5734).
+>!You can add a custom domain name and enable CDN acceleration in both COS console and CDN console.
+For more information on how to do so in the CDN console, see [Connecting Domain Names](https://intl.cloud.tencent.com/document/product/228/5734).

 #### 1. Select a bucket
-Log in to the [COS Console](https://console.cloud.tencent.com/cos5), click **Bucket List** in the left sidebar, and click the bucket to be accelerated to enter the bucket.
+Log in to the [COS console](https://console.cloud.tencent.com/cos5), click **Bucket List** in the left sidebar, and click the name of a bucket that you want to accelerate.

 #### 2. Add a custom CDN acceleration domain name
 Click **Domains and Transfer** > **Custom CDN Acceleration Domain**.
-In the **Custom CDN Acceleration Domain** area, click **Add domains**.
+In the **Custom CDN Acceleration Domain** area, click **Add Domain**.
-- **Domain Name**: enter the domain name you have purchased (such as `www.example.com`).
+- **Domain Name**: Enter the domain name you have purchased (such as `www.example.com`).
-- **Acceleration Region**: supports acceleration for the Chinese mainland, outside the Chinese mainland, as well as global acceleration (global acceleration means acceleration for buckets across all regions).
+- **Acceleration Region**: Supports acceleration for the Chinese mainland, outside the Chinese mainland, as well as global acceleration (global acceleration means acceleration for buckets across all regions).
-- **Origin Server Type**: the **Default origin server** is selected by default.
-If a static website is enabled for the selected bucket and you want to accelerate the static website, you can set the origin server type to **Static website origin server**.
+- **Origin Server Type**: **Default Endpoint** is selected by default.
+If a static website is enabled for the selected bucket and you want to accelerate the static website, you can set the origin server type to **Static Website Endpoint**.

 #### 3. Enable origin-pull authentication (optional)
 Origin-pull authentication is used to verify the service identity of the CDN edge server so as to prevent unauthorized access.
 Please find the details below.

-- Public read bucket: the CDN edge server can access the bucket without any authorization, so there is no need to enable origin-pull authentication.
+- Public-read bucket: The CDN edge server can access the bucket without any authorization, so there is no need to enable origin-pull authentication.
-- Private-read bucket: a CDN edge server needs to go through origin-pull authentication to get its service identity verified before it can access the objects in the bucket.
-Click to enable **Origin-Pull Authentication**.
+- Private-read bucket: A CDN edge server needs to go through origin-pull authentication to get its service identity verified before it can access the objects in the bucket.
+Click to enable **Origin-pull Authentication**.
 ![](https://main.qcloudimg.com/raw/da5fe7285a8a2932cfb015c361472202.png)
 >!
-For private read buckets, after origin-pull authentication is enabled, the CDN edge server will no longer need to carry a signature when accessing the origin server, and the resources cached by CDN will be delivered over the public network.
+For private-read buckets, after origin-pull authentication is enabled, the CDN edge server will no longer need to carry a signature when accessing the origin server, and the resources cached by CDN will be delivered over the public network.
 In such case, data security will be under threat.
 Therefore, it is highly recommended to enable CDN authentication.

 #### 4. Enable CDN acceleration